daehyunk927/Predict-Spotify-Popularity/README.md

 such as the level of fame of an artist or a song’s social significance can impact its popularity.
 Internal musical attributes of a song, however, also play a critical role to its commercial success.
-Having the ability to pre-determine the popularity of a song based on its musical attributes could be useful to singers, songwriters, and labels, and could help them decide the direction of their music.
-How do we break a song down into its “musical attributes”?
-Currently, Spotify parsing software is able to break down a song into 13 musical attributes.
-Our dataset contains 19000 songs that have gone through this parsing process.

 Our goal was to see how musical features themselves can predict a song’s popularity.
 We did this by using the 13 audio features as our predictor variables.
 We used Spotify’s “Song Popularity” variable as our response variable.
 Song popularity is a numeric value